chaolongy/KDTalker/README.md

 <div align="justify">

 # News
+[2025.09.03] Our paper was accepted by the International Journal of Computer Vision (IJCV).

 [2025.07.30] Training and evaluation codes have been released.

+[2025.07.03] Our demo was accepted by the 2025 ACM Multimedia Demo and Video Track.

 [2025.05.26] Important update!
 New models and new functions have been updated to local deployment [`KDTalker`](https://kdtalker.com/).
 New functions include background replacement and expression editing.